citynorman/altdata/part1-tutorial.md

 # Hands-on Tutorial: Manipulating Alternative Data with Python, Pt 1

 You can get hands-on practice manipulating data with python by completing this tutorial.
 It covers realistic exercises for getting, ingesting and preprocessing datasets.
 You should be able to complete this using the [reference pieces](https://alternativedata.org/the-best-tools-to-analyze-alternative-data-parts-2-3-ingesting-and-loading-data/) and [teach in code](https://github.com/citynorman/augvest201807/blob/master/part1.py).
-This tutorial was developed in collaboration with [Augvest](http://augvest.com/) and [alternativedata.org](https://alternativedata.org/)

 ## Tutorial overview